-The Group shall take the actions needed to protect and contribute to the value of the IBERDROLA brand, seeking effective protection of the Company's rights thereto throughout the world and in all areas in which the Group is or expects to be present, particularly including the internet and social networks.
+The companies of the Group shall take the actions needed to protect and contribute to the value of the Iberdrola brand, seeking effective protection of the Company's rights thereto throughout the world and in all areas in which they are or expect to be present, particularly including the internet and social networks.

-The companies of the Group and entities in the nature of foundations linked thereto may not directly or through third parties apply for and/or register trademarks, trade names, domain names, social profiles or any other distinctive mark that is identical or similar to the IBERDROLA brand without the prior approval of the Company.
+The companies of the Group and entities in the nature of foundations linked thereto may not directly or through third parties apply for and/or register trademarks, trade names, domain names, social profiles or any other distinctive mark that is identical or similar to the Iberdrola brand without the prior approval of the Company.

-This Policy was initially approved by the Board of Directors on 22 June 2015 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 22 December 2015 and was last amended on 20 June 2023.